vviguie/hugo-website/content/articles/books_reports.md

 # Order that this section appears on the page.
 weight: 40

-title: 'Book chapters or reports'
+title: 'Book chapters and reports'
 subtitle: ''

 content: